Maintenance: it’s the ordinary work of everyday life.

 It’s easy to get started.
 Just click the laundry basket below.

-In addition to your receipts, you will receive an email confirmation from me with details about how to download your new guide+workbook and begin making peace with the maintenance in your life.
-(This should arrive shortly after your purchase – usually in minutes, sometimes a bit longer – and might end up hiding itself in your junk/spam folder, so check there if that message doesn’t seem to have arrived in a timely fashion.)
+In addition to your receipt, you will also receive an email confirmation from me with the same download information, along with instructions about how to get started and other important information.
+(Unless your payment hasn’t yet cleared, this should arrive shortly after your purchase – and might end up hiding itself in your junk/spam folder, so check there if that message doesn’t seem to have arrived in a timely fashion.)